 Sometimes do-it-yourself repairs can be well worth the time and effort.
 You may want to tackle trying to start your snowblower when it will not start.

-We will walk you through the five steps to using carb cleaner on your snowblower to get it started, and it is surprisingly easy!
-Let us dive into the five steps to using carb cleaner.
+We will walk you through the five steps to using carburetor cleaner on your snowblower to get it started, and it is surprisingly easy!
+Let us dive into the five steps to using carburetor cleaner.

 How to Start a Snowblower with Carb Cleaner